root-project/web/Primer/index.md

 ## Summary of Visual effects

-***Colours and Graph Markers***
+***Colors and Graph Markers***

-We have seen that to specify a colour, some identifiers like kWhite, kRed or kBlue can be specified for markers, lines, arrows etc. The complete summary of colours is represented by the ROOT "[colour wheel](https://root.cern/doc/master/classTColor.html#C02)".
+We have seen that to specify a color, some identifiers like kWhite, kRed or kBlue can be specified for markers, lines, arrows etc. The complete summary of colors is represented by the ROOT "[color wheel](https://root.cern/doc/master/classTColor.html#C02)".
 To know more about the full story, refer to the online documentation of `TColor`.